Alphabus: An Extended European Capability

 Successful European Cooperation

 The original ESA/CNES preparatory programme for Alphabus was approved by the ESA Member States at the Ministerial Council meeting in Edinburgh in November 2001.
 Subsequently, in 2003 an industrial and commercial agreement was signed between EADS Astrium and Alcatel Space (now Thales Alenia Space) for a joint Alphabus product line covering 12-18 KW payload power.
-The current contract, for the design of the product line and production of a first Proto Flight Alphabus, was signed as a four party undertaking in June 2005 with a joint ESA and CNES customer team and the co-prime contractors EADS Astrium and Thales Alenia Space.
-Delivery of the Proto Flight Model (PFM) Platform took place 26 January 2010.
+The contract, for the design of the product line and production of a first Proto Flight Alphabus, was signed as a four party undertaking in June 2005 with a joint ESA and CNES customer team and the co-prime contractors Astrium and Thales Alenia Space.
+Delivery of the Proto Flight Model (PFM) Platform took place 16 June 2011.